kdeldycke/awesome-falsehood/README.md

 ## Foreword

-*Falsehood* articles are a form of commentary on a particular subject, and are appreciated by the developper community at large for their effectiveness and density.
-They're a convenient written form to approach an unfamiliar domain by dispelling myths, point out common pitfalls, show inconsistencies and subtilities.
+*Falsehood* articles are a form of commentary on a particular subject, and are appreciated by the developer community at large for their effectiveness and density.
+They're a convenient written form to approach an unfamiliar domain by dispelling myths, point out common pitfalls, show inconsistencies and subtleties.

 They might looks like to some as a suite of wordy unit-tests covering extensive edge-cases provided by real-world usage.